anoma/nspec/docs/node_architecture/types/engine_dynamics.juvix.md

 - an optional time reference for the starting point of the evaluation of all guards.

-Given these inputs, the guard function determines if the condition for running the action(s) it is guardeding are met.
+Given these inputs, the guard function determines if the condition for running the action(s) it is guarding are met.
 The action function can compute the effects of actions—not only changes to the engine environment, but also which messages will be sent, what engines will be created, and how the list of timers is updated.